-The residents of Nong Kinh made their living the same way their ancestors had – they grew rice, which they sold in the nearby Mekong Delta towns of Ben Tre and My Tho.
-Although they had markets for their cash crops, nobody who worked a few hectares of delta alluvium, and that included the majority of the farmers in Kien Hoa Province, ever got rich.
-There existed too many forces working against their economic advancement.
-If the farmers owned their own land, the government in Saigon taxed them so heavily that they never saved enough money to enlarge their land holdings or improve their capital stock.
+The residents of Nong Kinh made their living the same way their ancestors had – they grew rice, which they sold in the Mekong Delta market towns of My Tho and Ben Tre.
+But nobody who worked a few hectares of delta alluvium, and that included the majority of farmers in Nong Kinh, ever got rich.
+There were too many forces working against them.
+If a peasant owned his own land, the French colonial government in Saigon taxed him so heavily that he never saved enough money to enlarge his land holdings or improve his capital stock.

-Nong King’s residents built simple thatch huts from palm leaves, fitted out their primitive homes with the crudest of furniture and planted fruit trees next to their huts to shade them from the punishing delta sun.
+Nong King’s residents built simple thatch huts from palm leaves, fitted out their primitive homes with the crudest of furniture, and planted fruit trees next to their huts to shade them from the punishing delta sun.
 Their orchards provided them with some variety in a diet dominated by white rice, fish, and nuoc mam.
-They raised pot-bellied pigs and scrawny chickens, making sure to keep their domesticated animals close to their huts – and sometimes even indoors – to prevent pilfering by passerby.
+They raised pot-bellied pigs and scrawny chickens, making sure to keep their domesticated animals close to their huts – and sometimes even indoors – to prevent pilfering by passer-by.
 The bulk of the peasantry’s waking hours were spent in planting, cultivating, harvesting, and marketing their two annual rice crops.
-When knee deep in the muck of the rice paddies, they sang songs about the land, the local rivers, birds, and fish; and sometimes they sang about love and loss.
+When knee deep in paddy mud, they sang songs about the land, the local rivers, birds, and fish; and sometimes they sang about love and loss.

-Not long after the bombing, and still deeply upset by the loss of his father and his home, Binh visited with local members of the Vietcong, who persuaded the 18-year-old to join what was known in the hamlets and villages of the delta as “The Resistance.”
-In a rural world disintegrating under American bombs and artillery shells, the Vietcong offered Binh order and direction, something he and the hundreds of thousands of others displaced in the conflict in 1965 needed desperately in their lives.
+Not long after the bombing, and still deeply upset by the loss of his father and his home, Binh visited with local members of the Vietcong, who persuaded the 18-year-old to join what villagers in the delta knew as “The Resistance.”
+In a rural world disintegrating under American bombs and artillery shells, the Vietcong offered Binh order and direction, something he and the hundreds of thousands of other Vietnamese displaced in the conflict in 1965 desperately needed in their lives.
 On December 9, 1965, Binh became a Vietcong infantryman.

-Binh’s Vietcong military training emphasized small-unit tactics, camouflage and concealment, evasion, village defense, the construction of entrenchments, and the proper handling of small arms.
+Binh’s military training emphasized small-unit tactics, camouflage and concealment, evasion, village defence, the construction of fortifications, and the proper handling of small arms.
 During his first months in the Vietcong, he and the other new recruits came under constant supervision by political and military officers.
-His military commanders, as well as the unit’s political commissar, looked for any signs of flagging morale amongst the men.
-If a soldier showed a weakening of resolve, or in anyway shirked from combat, the cadre intervened quickly to correct his behavior, which preempted the spread of corrosive attitudes throughout the unit.
+His commanders, as well as the unit’s political commissar, looked for any signs of flagging morale amongst the men.
+If a soldier showed a weakening of resolve, or in any way shirked from combat, the cadre intervened to correct his behaviour.
+Such quick action on the part of the cadre prevented the spread of corrosive attitudes throughout the unit.

 Intrusive supervision and self-criticism sessions played an important part in maintaining the men’s morale.
 A further check on individualism and its potentially negative consequences for unit cohesiveness and fighting élan came in the form of the three-man cell.
 Each infantryman belonged to a cell.
-The three men lived, fought, and frequently died in combat together.
-Essentially, the three-man cell created a tiny band of brothers who looked out for one another, promised to retrieve one another from the site of future battle – whether dead or alive – and propped up each other’s morale by sharing their fears and daily hardships.
+The three men lived, fought, and sometimes died in combat together.
+Essentially, the three-man cell created a tiny band of brothers who looked out for one another, promised to retrieve each other from the site of future battle – whether dead or alive – and propped up one another’s morale by sharing their fears and daily hardships.
 The system was so effective that Binh never avoided battle.
 He fought in every engagement undertaken by his unit during his years of service.

-Communist commissars reinforced Binh’s fervor by regularly meetings in which they railed against the Americans and their allies in the South Vietnamese armed forces.
+Communist commissars reinforced Binh’s patriotic fervour by regularly meetings in which they railed against the Americans and their allies in the South Vietnamese armed forces.
 During these sessions, the cadre downplayed Communist ideology as a cause belle.
 Instead, they emphasized the war as a struggle for Vietnamese independence.

 Binh felt a certain pride in his combat battalion and its 550 men.
-The 261st had an illustrious history.
+The 261st Vietcong Battalion had an illustrious history.
 In January 1963, the battalion fought the South Vietnamese Army (ARVN) and its American advisors at the Battle of Ap Bac in the delta province of Dinh Tuong.
-At Ap Bac, the outnumbered 261st not only repelled the ARVN forces arrayed against it, it effectively countered the ARVN’s U.S. supplied high-tech equipment, including the new UH-1 Huey helicopter and M-113 Armored Personnel Carrier.
-Ap Bac revealed to the entire Vietcong army that the lowly guerrillas had the ability to defeat the technologically-superior enemy.
+At Ap Bac, the outnumbered 261st not only repelled the superior ARVN forces arrayed against it, it effectively countered the ARVN’s U.S. supplied high-tech equipment, including the new UH-1 Huey helicopter and M-113 Armoured Personnel Carrier.
+Ap Bac revealed to the entire Vietcong army that the lowly guerrillas had the ability to counter America’s vaunted technology.

 During the Tet Offensive, the 261st took part in the assault on My Tho.
 In the first hours of the offensive, the Vietcong came within a hare’s breath of seizing that strategic delta town, located five miles east of the gigantic U.S. Army base at Dong Tam.
 Only a massive U.S. aerial bombardment, in conjunction with a series of intense artillery barrages, drove the 261st out of My Tho.

 Not long after the daylong engagement at Cai Be, an Allied helicopter crew spotted Binh trekking across the countryside.
 When the helicopter came within range, a gunner opened fire on him with one of the chopper’s big guns.
 A large round found its mark.
-Severely wounded and unable to flee, Binh spent the night after the shooting in thick undergrowth, hoping to avoid capture by the Allied foot patrols operating in the area.
-But on the next day, October 5, 1968, Allied troops discovered his hideout and took him prisoner.
-At the beginning of 1969, Binh found himself behind the wire at the prison at Bien Hoa.
+Severely wounded and unable to flee, Binh spent the night after the shooting in thick undergrowth, hoping to avoid capture by the Allied troops operating in the area.
+But on the next day, October 5, 1968, an Allied unit discovered his hideout and took him prisoner.
+At the beginning of 1969, Binh found himself behind the wire at the Bien Hoa POW camp.
 There, on January 9th, a Rand Corporation interviewer, working on contract for the U.S. Department of Defense, questioned Binh.

-When asked why he and his comrades continued to fight and die in such large numbers against the United States and its South Vietnamese allies, Binh had another straightforward answer.
-The Americans were similar to the French.
-Namely, they were intent on subjugating the Vietnamese people.
-Thus, the United States had to be stopped from achieving its plans for imperial conquest.
-He said, “The Americans are not different from the French…The French enslaved our people.
+Binh went on to explain why he and his comrades were willing to continue the war, even though they suffered such high casualties.
+He stated that the Americans were similar to the French.
+Specifically, the Americans were intent on subjugating the Vietnamese people.
+His job, as he saw it, was to prevent the United States from achieving its plans for imperial conquest.
+According to Binh, “The Americans are not different from the French…The French enslaved our people.
 So do the Americans today…Like the French, the Americans are using violence to oppress our people.”

 The enslavement Binh referred to may have been the raw exploitation of rural peasants by absentee landlords, something Binh witnessed firsthand as a youth in Nong Kinh.
-He knew that peasants across the delta worked their whole lives only to die with nothing to show for all of their labors, victims of a vast pyramid scheme centered in Saigon that exploited their labor and repressed their aspirations.
-Binh also likely understood that a high percentage of the top officers in the ARVN were absentee landlords who relied upon American military power to maintain their economic and political standing.
+He knew that peasants across the delta worked their whole lives only to die with nothing to show for all of their labours, victims of a vast pyramid scheme centred in Saigon.
+Binh also understood that a high percentage of GVN officials and South Vietnamese Army were absentee landlords who relied upon American military power to maintain their economic and political standing.

 Konrad Kellen, “Conversations with Enemy Soldiers in Late 1968/Early 1969: A Study of Motivation and Morale,” RM-6131-1-ISA/ARPA, (Santa Monica, California: Rand Corporation, September 1970), 52.